-We do not maintain and intend to maintain insurance against some of these risks and losses.
+We do not, nor do we intend to, maintain insurance against some of these risks and losses.
 See "Business-Insurance."
 We may not be able to maintain desired or required insurance in the future at rates that we consider reasonable.
 The occurrence of a significant event not fully insured or indemnified against could have a material adverse effect on our business, results of operations, financial condition and prospects.